princeofpython/Computer-Architecture/README.md

 # Computer-Organisation
 Detailed and step by step implementation of RISC-V CPU from scratch using Verilog.
-This work is part of my academic course EE2003 (Computer Organisation) .
+This work is part of my academic course EE2003 (Computer Organisation) during fall semester of 2019.

 ## Contents
 - [Arithmetic Logic Unit](https://github.com/princeofpython/Computer-Organisation/tree/master/1.%20ALU)